noepozzan/small-peptide-pipeline/pipeline_documentation.md

 #### The files under `conf/params/` look like this:

-- The first part of the files is made up of the file path specifications.
+- The first `params` part of the files is made up of the file path specifications.
-- The second part is made up of the [parameters](#parameters) the tools of the pipeline use.
+- The second `params` part is made up of the [parameters](#parameters) the tools of the pipeline use.
-- The third part specifies the output paths of your results.
+- The third `params` part specifies the output paths of your results.
-- The last part contains variables important for the workflow that you probably shouldn't change.
+- The last `params` part contains variables important for the workflow that you probably shouldn't change.

 https://github.com/noepozzan/small-peptide-pipeline/blob/4af1760caecbbdf82f1168000edad05b5a7b1003/conf/params/qc.config#L1-L30